Tim Hauser: Music career

 Hauser drove a cab to support himself while pursuing a music career.
 Through this job, he met Laurel Massé, a waitress and aspiring singer.
 He was again driving his cab when he picked up the conga player for the group Laurel Canyon who invited him to a party where he met Janis Siegel.
 With Massé they reformed The Manhattan Transfer.
 They needed a male singer, so they contacted Alan Paul.
 The four became The Manhattan Transfer on October 1, 1972.

 After a car accident, Massé decided to leave the group and pursue a solo career, and in 1978 Cheryl Bentyne was hired to replace her.
 From then until Hauser's death, the line-up was mostly unchanged with only occasional substitutions due to illness.
 After his death, he was replaced by Trist Curless.

 The Manhattan Transfer won the Downbeat and Playboy Readers' Polls every year in the 1980s for best vocal group.
 In 2007, they won the JazzTimes Readers' Poll for best vocal group.
 When Ahmet Ertegün founded the Rock and Roll Hall of Fame, he selected Hauser to serve on the voting committee, a position he held for three years (1986–1989).
 In 1993, Hauser was awarded an honorary doctorate degree from the Berklee College of Music.

+Personal life

+He was married to Barbara Sennet, Lori Lethin, and Lorna Marie Fenenbock.